 As well-established as Invicta was, they could not withstand the shockwave that shook the entire watch industry in the 1970s: the quartz crisis.
 The so-called crisis is also known as a revolution, and that’s because it was equally both.

 This mission has led Invicta to produce some of the most affordable – critics might use the term “cheapest” – Swiss watches on the market.
-You can find most of their watches for under $100 and they make a wide range of styles and sizes for practically anyone’s tastes.
-Their standard warranty is three years and they do use quality movements in many of their watches – so these aren’t just throwaway timepieces.
+You can find many of their watches for under $100 and they make a wide range of styles and sizes for practically anyone’s tastes.
+However, their standard warranty is three years and they do use quality movements in many of their watches – so these aren’t just throwaway timepieces.